 Box cords sliding sash windows.

-Our classic wooden sliding sash windows operate using cords and weights, and are fitted with the appropriate hardware, which allows the windows to slide up and down during use.
-Our double glazing and the weather-sealing properties are incorporated with a choice of slender glazing bars and come with an array of finishes (preferred options can be selected from the colour sub-page for example).
-Our traditional weighted box sash sliding windows are hung using nylon sash cords and have been designed with accuracy and have innovated themselves for the past 50 years.
+Our classic wooden sliding sash windows operate using nylon cords and weights, and are fitted with the appropriate hardware, which allows the windows to slide up and down during use.
+Our double glazing and the weather-sealing properties are incorporated with a choice of slender glazing bars.
+Sash windows came spray finished in any RAL color chosen by client.
+We offer options of dual paint with different color inside and outside.
+Our traditional weighted box sash sliding windows are hung using nylon sash cords with secure fasteners.

 Our sliding sash windows can be made with different timber, depending on the client’s specifications, project requirements and budget.